-According to the Ontario Teachers’ Pension Plan (OTPP), there are over 130 retired teachers in Ontario over the age of 100.
+According to the Ontario Teachers’ Pension Plan (OTPP), there are 148 retired teachers in Ontario over the age of 100.

 While increased longevity is definitely a good thing, on the flip side it can present a financial challenge that perhaps you hadn’t thought about: the possibility you could be in retirement for more years than you will actually work.
 Which means you may need that pension income to stretch for even longer than you thought.

-Manage the day-to-expenses you’ll still have in retirement.
+Manage the day-to-day expenses you’ll still have in retirement.

 Will you still be paying off your mortgage?
 Do you have dreams of travelling the world or spending winters on some sunny beach?
 And what about extended healthcare in case you or your spouse needs to move into an eldercare facility?
 Retirement brings a whole new set of experiences and financial challenges.